Adimserious/cyber-security-blog/README.md

-### 3. Categories Page
+### 3. Create Category Page

 - Category Header: Clear title and brief description of the category.
-- Article List: Similar layout to the homepage with thumbnails and excerpts.
+- Form: The form has input field for name of category.
-- Pagination: For navigating through older posts.
+- Pagination: For navigating back to the homepage.

 ### 4. About Page